 The flight into Colombia's second-largest city, home to 3 million people, is reason alone to visit.
 Nestled in a valley, the city clings to the mountainsides, and descending through the low clouds hugging the coffee plantations is spectacular.

-A group of locals play bambuco, traditional folk music originating from Colombia.
+Locals play bambuco, traditional folk music originating from Colombia.

 Although Pablo Escobar may be the city's most infamous export, Colombian sculptor Fernando Botero, who created his signature large, exaggerated "Boterismo" style and first rose to fame in the 1950s, is certainly the city's most revered.